When you’re looking for ways to make some extra money, sometimes the simple solutions are best.

 If you’re just looking for some extra money that’s easy to earn, donating plasma can be a great option.
 You’re not going to get rich doing it, but a few hundred extra dollars per month will make a huge difference if you’re paying off debt or saving for retirement.

-Personal finance blogger Melissa Blevins and her husband both used this as a side hustle to make extra money for paying off debt and she spoke with me about her experience (she donated twice per week for a few months).
-I was able to speak to Melissa about her experience with this side hustle.
+Personal finance blogger Melissa Blevins and her husband both used this as a side hustle to make extra money for paying off debt (she donated plasma twice per week for a few months) and I was able to speak to Melissa about her experience with this side hustle.

 If you’re looking for a simple way to make some extra money and you would like to get paid to donate plasma this information should help you to decide if it’s for you.